TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Remove-JCSystem.md

 ## PARAMETERS

 ### -SystemID
-The _id of the System which you want to remove from JumpCloud .
+The _id of the System which you want to remove from JumpCloud.
-To find a JumpCloud SystemID run the command:
-PS C:\> Get-JCSystem | Select hostname, _id
+To find a JumpCloud SystemID run the command: \`PS C:\\\> Get-JCSystem | Select hostname, _id\`.
 The SystemID will be the 24 character string populated for the _id field.
 SystemID has an Alias of _id.
 This means you can leverage the PowerShell pipeline to populate this field automatically by calling a JumpCloud function that returns the SystemID.
 This is shown in EXAMPLES 3 and 4.

 ```yaml
 Type: String